faniry6/hodgeDecomposition2D/README.md

 <code>
    converter.bat "absolute path to folder containing the *.stl and *.csv files"
  </code>
  to combine the stl file with the vector information file.
-It should be a face based vector information.
+It should be a face based vector information (see formatting below).
 To compute the 5 components
  Hodge decomposition, use the following command.
  <code>
    hodge.bat "absolute path to folder containing the jvx files"